Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ## Task 1: Sign up and configure the eShopOnWeb team project in Azure DevOps

-1. Search for Edge in the Windows Open the **Edge browser**, and navigate to **Azure DevOps** using the link below.
+1. Search for Edge in the Windows Search bar, select it and navigate to **Azure DevOps** using the link below.
 Select **Start Free**, and sign in with the credentials provided in the Environment variables.

    ```
     https://aex.dev.azure.com